jareware/flotate/README.md

 foo('Hello', 42);
 ```

-You can add the same type annotations with comments, either inline:
+...you can add the same type annotations with comments, either inline, in the exact positions Flow would have them:

 ```javascript
 /* @flow */